ESAOpenSR/spectral_usecases/README.md

 ## Notes
 - Both workflows assume GPU access for LDSR-S2 super-resolution (`torch.cuda.is_available()` must be true).
-- The `resources/` folder stores ancillary assets used by the notebooks and visualizations.
 - Replace paths or thresholds in the scripts as needed to test additional events or alternative SR baselines.